zekhoi/personal/_contents/about.md

 A mathematics student who really likes technology, especially website and application.
-Currently studying Mathematics in Lambung Mangkurat University (7th semester).
+Currently studying Mathematics in Lambung Mangkurat University (8th semester).
 I love to code, design, and think.
 Fast learner, curious about something new, looking for problems to solve.

-### Things I have to do this year.
+### To Do.

 ---

 Completed: [✓] | Failed: [✕] | Planned: [‒]

-- Write at least `One Post per Month` [‒]
+- Write at least `One Post per Month` on [Medium](https://medium.com/) [‒]
 - Complete the `Covid Tracker Website` [✓]
 - Complete the `Undergraduate Thesis` [‒]
 - Learn `DevOps` [‒]